 John Graham is an architect at MA with extensive experience in residential and high-end interior renovations and new construction.
 Before joining MA, John worked for Gleicher Design Group and Peter Himmelstein Architect in New York City.
 He is adept at architectural detailing, assembling complex sets of documentation, and coordinating the full sprectrum of a consulting team.
 John graduated with a Bachelor of Architecture degree from Virginia Polytechnic Institute.

-Ashley Hermann is a designer and architect with MA and has been working on retail and multi-family residential projects in the NY and DC areas.
+Ashley Hermann is an architect and designer with MA working on commercial, retail, and multi-family residential projects in the NY and DC areas.
 She holds dual bachelor degrees in architecture and interior design from the University of Cincinnati, and as such is particularly adept at approaching her design work in a 360 degree study of aesthetics, feasibility, and response to client needs.
 Prior to joining Morris Adjmi Architects, Ashley worked with Clodagh Design where she completed high-end residential and hospitality projects.

 Yoo Jin Jang, originally from Seoul, South Korea, earned her Master of Science in Advanced Architectural Design and Master of Science in Real Estate Development degrees from Columbia University.
 Before joining MA, Yoo Jin interned at CASE Design producing construction documents in Revit for the roll-out of WeWork offices in cities across the USA.
 Prior to her studies in New York, she worked with Garam Architects & Associates in Seoul, where she also earned her Bachelor of Architecture degree from Seoul National University.
 Yoo Jin is currently working toward her LEED AP accreditation and ARE exam.

 Lester Katz is a Project Director for MA with experience working on renovated historic structures and multi-family housing and an acumen for applying technical software solutions to difficult problems.
 He was previously at Landow and Landow Architects where he worked on institutional projects, such as nursing homes, other healthcare related buildings, synagogues, and retail stores.
-Lester Katz graduated with a Bachelor of Architecture degree from Pratt Institute and is professionally licensed in the State of New York.
+Lester Katz graduated with a Bachelor of Architecture degree from Pratt Institute and is professionally licensed in New York and New Jersey.

 Jason Little is a registered architect and a Project Director for MA with experience managing a wide range of projects that include high-end condominiums and residential projects.
 He is particularly knowledgeable at evolving zoning, technical, and building code solutions.
 Prior to joining MA, Jason was a Senior Associate with Helpern Architects where he completed renovations of NYC libraries and public schools.
 He received a Bachelor of Arts degree from Brown University and his Masters in Architecture degree from the University of Oregon.
 Jason is a registered Architect in New York and Connecticut.